 I highly recommend these plants next to a backyard sitting area(they do not look good enough in the foreground) to attract wildlife'.
 Moreover, Bambi doesn't eat them!!

-Baccharis pilularis consanguinea tolerates seaside conditions, alkaline soil, sand, clay and seasonal flooding.
+Baccharis pilularis var. consanguinea tolerates seaside conditions, alkaline soil, sand, clay and seasonal flooding.

-Baccharis pilularis consanguinea's foliage color is green and type is evergreen.
+Foliage of Baccharis pilularis var. consanguinea has color green and is evergreen.